Frequently Asked Questions About Our Materials

 Why are the bristles made from Nylon?

 The only biodegradable type of bristle currently available is Pig or Boar’s Hair.
 If you are okay with using animal hair bristles, these types of toothbrushes are available on the market.
-Because of our personal views, we did not want to use any type of animal-part in our product, and there is currently no available biodegradable bristle made from plants.
+There is currently no biodegradable bristle made from plants available on the world market.
 These days, people are used to a toothbrush that lasts 3-4 months – currently, this is not possible with a plant-based bristle.
 So, we had to compromise: our bristles are made from a high grade of Nylon called Nylon-6.
 We made sure to verify the bristles are BPA-Free.
-Higher grades of nylon like Nylon-6 have been shown to biodegrade in approximately 1 year after disposal.
+Higher grades of nylon like Nylon-6 have been shown to degrade in approximately 1 year after disposal.
+If you’re looking for something totally natural and biodegradable, however, we’d recommend you find a pig hair toothbrush.

 What is the compostable wrapper/bag made from?